-The major arcana of tarot contains 22 cards that tell of a journey!
-This post is going to explain what that journey is, in this tale the fool represents you, the card of the tarot marked 0.
+Tarot decks contain 2 distinct sections.
+The major arcana and the minor arcana.
+In this article we are discussing the major arcana; which contains 22 cards that tell of a journey!
+This post is going to explain what that journey represents, in this tale the fool is usually seen as the reader,that would be you.
+The fool card is marked marked 0 and he travels through each energy of the 21 other major arcana cards.
 This story will make remembering the meanings of the major arcana a cards easier!
+It introduced the vibe and over all summary of each card in this section of tarot decks!

 Disclosure: This post may contain affiliate links, which means I may receive a commission if you click on a link and make a purchase, check out our disclosure page!